-Classes meet on campus generally once or twice a week before, during and after work hours and on Saturdays for the fall and spring semesters, with abbreviated classes and specialized programs offered during the summer.
-The program meets the needs of learners at all levels.
+Classes meet on campus, usually once or twice per week, before, during, and after work hours, and on Saturdays during the fall and spring semesters, with abbreviated classes and specialized programs in the summer.

 You may request one-on-one tutoring if you cannot attend regularly scheduled classes or need additional instruction in English for Speakers of Other Languages, writing, computer skills, or high school diploma preparation.

 Tutors are available on the Cambridge and Longwood campuses before and after work hours.
 To request a tutor, please email firstname.lastname@example.org.

 Volunteers are needed to tutor Bridge students one-on-one or may provide professional mentorship; email email@example.com to learn more about volunteering.

 If you need a place to study, complete academic assignments, or conduct career research, consider visiting the Resource Center, located on the 3rd floor of 124 Mt.
 Auburn Street before, during, and after typical work hours.
 The center includes a computer lab with internet access.

 The Bridge Program is open to benefits-eligible staff, hourly employees, and postdoctoral fellows who have access to Tuition Assistance Program (TAP) benefits.
 To be considered, you must have completed the initial probationary period and maintained satisfactory job performance.
 Employees of most Harvard contractors working on our campus are also eligible.
 Contact firstname.lastname@example.org to learn more.

 To register for a class or service, email email@example.com or call 617-495-4895 to schedule an appointment with a staff member who will review your interests, assess your needs, and help you select the right class or service.
 Please allow one hour for this meeting.